wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once and resume a previous bulk optimization.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.3.8 =
+* fixed: finfo library doesn't work on PHP versions below 5.3.0 due to missing constant
+* fixed: resume button doesn't resume when the running the bulk action on groups of images
+* shell_exec() and exec() detection is more robust
+* added architecture information and warning if 'file' command is missing on settings page
+* added finfo functionality to nextgen and flagallery

 = 1.3.7 =
 * re-compiled bundled optipng and gifsicle on CentOS 5 for wider compatibility